sg893052/sonic-buildimage/system/system-ready.md

     Example:
     root@sonic:/# show system status all --detail
-    System is not ready - one or more service have Failed
+    System is not ready - one or more services have Failed

     Service-Name                   Service-Status       App-Ready-Status     Fail-Reason
     as7712-pddf-platform-monitor   OK                   OK                   -